 The nuns found shelter in a house owned by the Jesuits.
 A month later, Japan surrendered and Sr Julie, because she spoke English, was able to negotiate with the occupying American forces on behalf of those left injured or homeless after the bomb.

-Dr Aidan MacCarthy, an Irish doctor from Castletownbere, Co.
-Cork, was an eyewitness to the dropping of the bomb in Nagasaki on August 9th.
+Dr. Aidan MacCarthy, an Irish doctor from Castletownbere, Co.
+Cork, was an eyewitness to the dropping of the bomb on Nagasaki on August 9th.
 A doctor in the RAF, he was a prisoner-of-war in Nagasaki when the second atomic bomb was dropped.